webix-hub/docs/data/datatable/filtering.md

 --------------------------
 You can define built-in filter in the header or footer of a column.
 The following types of filters are available:

 - **textFilter** - text filter.
-Retrieves values which contain mask defined through text field.
+Retrieves values that contain mask defined through text field.
 - **selectFilter** - select filter.
 Retrieves values which contain mask defined through dropdown list of possible values.
 - **numberFilter** - text filter used for number columns.
 Retrieves values which contain mask defined through text field.
 Allows users to use the following comporison operators in it:
 	- '=' - equal to;